 There are certain techniques involved in building online traffic.
-While designing the website is important, techniques such as Search Engine Optimization (SEO), Marketing, Headlines, Understanding Your Customer, Search Engine Marketing (SEM), Persuading them, and the final step, Taking Action are major guidelines to growing your brand by attracting as many customers as possible.
-These techniques serve to establish a digital marketing plan, and though they stand alone.
+While designing your website is important, techniques such as Search Engine Optimization (SEO), Search Engine Marketing (SEM), Marketing, Headlines, Understanding your Customer, Persuading them, and the final step, Taking Action, are major guidelines to growing your business by attracting as many customers as possible.
+These techniques serve to establish a digital marketing plan and they stand alone.

 Understanding the Customer